polatory/polatory/README.md

 ## Contribution

-We welcome your contributions!
+Your contribution is appreciated!
 You can contribute to this project in several ways:

-### Add a Star
+### Star the repo

-You can just click the ★Star button to show your interest.
+You can just click the [★ Star] button on top of the page to show your interest.

 ### <a href="https://github.com/polatory/polatory/issues">File an Issue</a>